 There may be signs in the accounting department.
 Standard, ordinary accounting practices handled in some unusual, out of the ordinary way, something that should not be happening IS happening and blamed on a software glitch, something that looks like a cash flow problem just has a "wrong" feel about it, too many mistakes that'll be corrected next time, too many excuses, too much confusion clouding every issue.

-Your company may be hemorrhaging money with little or no reason for it.
+You may be hemorrhaging money with little or no reason for it.
 Or not.
 There may be no external signs of embezzlement at all.

 An expert embezzler will fly completely under the radar in order to remain undetected year after year.
 He or she will be a person who has earned your trust, who probably does exemplary work.
 They never cause a problem, never seek attention, never do anything without a logical, rational reason to explain it.
 They may be the best friend you have on staff, the one whose betrayal is unthinkable, the last person you'd ever suspect.
 They may even be the person assuring you there is no problem!